Submerging into a healthier you

 Do not eat immediately before or after the bath.

 Important Note: It is very important to make sure that the first time you do this, it is done only before you have nothing planned.
 You will be wiped out for quite a while after.
 I usually plan to do mine on a night that I know I do not have anything planned so that I can relax for a while and then go to bed without doing anything strenuous.
 Also make very sure to increase your water intake during and after the bath for at least the next several days.
 If you do not drink water during and after the bath then it could actually do you more harm than good since dehydration is very dangerous.
 As long as you drink water, I know you will feel refreshed in the days that follow.
+I know for some of you guys you don’t have baths, but you can still have this detox effect by using an ionic foot detox machine if you want to try something new out, this leeches out all the toxins in your body just like the bath would.
+Check with a medical professional first to see if this is the right route to go down when detoxifying.

 If you have any questions or comments about detox baths, you can tweet me @TSULivingWell using #detox or email me at email@example.com.